 By: Virginia Iversen, M.Ed

-As a Yoga instructor, cultivating a sense of gratitude in your Yoga classes is particularly appropriate during the holiday season.
+As a Yoga instructor, cultivating a sense of gratitude in your Yoga classes is particularly appropriate during any holiday season.
 Gratitude is defined by Webster’s Dictionary as a sense of appreciation or thankfulness.
 To feel a sense of thankfulness also elicits a profound sense of being blessed as we walk through the world.
 When we become aware of the many blessings and gifts that surround us on a daily basis, it is easy to lead our Yoga students into a sense of grateful abundance.

 One of the primary foundations for a grateful mind and heart is the awareness of how many blessings surround us every day.
 When you are cultivating a sense of gratitude in your Yoga classes, it is important to take a moment or two, at the beginning or end of a class, to allow your students a few minutes of repose as they contemplate the many blessings in their own lives.
 You may even wish to facilitate a brief sharing among your students of different aspects of their lives for which they are grateful.